 Ohio connection: Birth

-Brooklyn Museum Art citations, 1972, 1973, and 1974; Lewis Carroll Shelf Award, University of Wisconsin, and National Book Award nomination, both 1972, for The Art and Industry of Sand Castles; Children’s Book Showcase awards, Children’s Book Council, 1974, for Toolchest, and 1976, for Inside: Seeing Beneath the Surface; Children’s Science Book Award, New York Academy of Sciences, 1981, for Moving Heavy Things.
-Elementary and Early Childhood Award, Bridgewater State College, 2001, for contributions to literacy in young readers; Gold Medal for Best Editorial Illustration, San Francisco Society of Illustrators, 2001; Author of the Year designation, Naval Institute, 2002, for contributions to young people’s naval history; Nonfiction Honor List selection, Voice of Youth Advocates, 2003, for Bridges: from My Side to Yours; Best Illustration Series of the Year, numerous design and illustration awards from Society of Illustrators, Art Directors Clubs of Metropolitan Washington and New York, Communication Arts, and many others.
+1972 National Book Award for Children’s Books finalist for The Art and Industry of Sand Castles; Children’s Book Showcase awards, Children’s Book Council, 1974, for Toolchest and 1976, for Inside: Seeing Beneath the Surface; Children’s Science Book Award, New York Academy of Sciences, 1981, for Moving Heavy Things; ALA Notable Children’s Books, 1984, for A Storm Without Rain: A Novel in Time; Nonfiction Honor List selection, Voice of Youth Advocates, 2003, for Bridges: From My Side to Yours; Elementary and Early Childhood Award, Bridgewater State College, 2001, for contributions to literacy in young readers; Gold Medal for Best Editorial Illustration, San Francisco Society of Illustrators, 2001; Author of the Year designation, Naval Institute, 2002, for contributions to young people’s naval history; Best Illustration Series of the Year, Brooklyn Museum Art citations, 1972, 1973, 1974, and many other design and illustration awards from Society of Illustrators, Art Directors Clubs of Metropolitan Washington and New York, Communication Arts.